 Your book appeared on LibGen (June 2021) or PiLiMi (July 2022) — the pirate sites Anthropic pulled from.

-Additional criteria may apply upon review of claim.
+Additional criteria may apply upon review of opt out application.

 Yes, ClaimsHero is only representing authors and rightsholders who intend to opt-out from the Anthropic Settlement.